MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/communication-common-readme.md

 `CommunicationTokenCredential` is only the interface, please always use the `AzureCommunicationTokenCredential` constructor to create a credential and take advantage of the built-in refresh logic.

+`tokenRefresher` callback should return string with a bare JWT token.

 ## Examples

 ### Create a credential with a static token